friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/animations/shakeObject.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function creates a linear shaking animation on objects by changing its position.
-It can be applied to SDFs and lights.

 ---